 2) each SNPN which broadcasts the indication that access using credentials from a credentials holder is supported and which is identified by an SNPN identity contained in the credentials holder controlled prioritized list of preferred SNPNs (in priority order), excluding the previously selected SNPN;

 3) each SNPN which broadcasts the indication that access using credentials from a credentials holder is supported and which broadcast a GIN contained in the credentials holder controlled prioritized list of GINs (in priority order), excluding the previously selected SNPN.
-If more than one such SNPN broadcast the same GIN, the order in which the MS attempts registration on those SNPNs is MS implementation specific; and
+If more than one such SNPN broadcast the same GIN, the order in which the UE attempts registration on those SNPNs is UE implementation specific; and

 4) each SNPN identified by an SNPN identity which is included neither in the SNPN selection parameters of the entries of the "list of subscriber data" nor in the SNPN selection parameters associated with the PLMN subscription and which broadcasts an indication that the SNPN allows registration attempts from MSs that are not explicitly configured to select the SNPN, excluding the previously selected SNPN.
-If more than one such SNPN is available, the order in which the MS attempts registration on those SNPNs is MS implementation specific.
+If more than one such SNPN is available, the order in which the UE attempts registration on those SNPNs is UE implementation specific.

 c) the previously selected SNPN.

-The MS shall limit its search for the SNPN to the NG-RAN access technology.
+The UE shall limit its search for the SNPN to the NG-RAN access technology.

-The previously selected SNPN is the SNPN which the MS has selected prior to the start of the user reselection procedure.
+The previously selected SNPN is the SNPN which the UE has selected prior to the start of the user reselection procedure.

 The equivalent SNPNs list shall not be applied to the user reselection in automatic SNPN selection mode.

-Once the MS selects an SNPN, if the selected SNPN is other than the previously selected SNPN, the MS attempts registrations on the selected SNPN using the NG-RAN access technology, the subscriber identifier and the credentials from the selected entry of the "list of subscriber data" or from the USIM, if the PLMN subscription is selected.
+Once the UE selects an SNPN, if the selected SNPN is other than the previously selected SNPN, the UE attempts registrations on the selected SNPN using the NG-RAN access technology, the subscriber identifier and the credentials from the selected entry of the "list of subscriber data" or from the USIM, if the PLMN subscription is selected.

-NOTE: If the previously selected SNPN is selected, and registration has not been attempted on any other SNPNs, then the MS is already registered on the SNPN, and so registration is not necessary.
+NOTE: If the previously selected SNPN is selected, and registration has not been attempted on any other SNPNs, then the UE is already registered on the SNPN, and so registration is not necessary.

 4.9.3.2.2 Manual SNPN selection mode procedure